Customer News: FST Logistics Selects Onward to Drive Fulfillment Efficiency

 • Reducing dependency on labor

-Reconcile your plan with stakeholder needs
+Reconcile your warehouse automation plan with cross-functional stakeholder needs

 It can be helpful to socialize your plan with:

-Human Resources
+01. Human Resources

 What training/upskilling will be required for the new technology?